tommed/qkweb/README.markdown

 * License: GPL v3
 * Description: Yet another rapid application development library for Python web developers.

+## Why Use QkWeb?

+QkWeb was originally written for quickly creating small web apps which do something very specific.

+An example would be a url shortener.
+This would require a single cgi script for collecting the url and presenting the shortened url to the user.

+* The GET request to the cgi script would render a template which contains a form for entering the url
+* The POST request to the same cgi script would take the url from the POST data and convert it to a small url and render a template which displays the url back to the user

+QkWeb uses jinja2 for web templates, which is extremely feature-rich, and also has caching abilities.
+This means there is no reason why you shouldn't be able to use QkWeb for more complicated projects.

 ## Components

  * Jinja2 template system